DNA-Evolutions/Python-REST-Client-Examples/README.md

 ## Use our sandbox in your browser (Docker required)
-If you want to get started without the hassle of installing Java, Maven and an IDE, we provide a sandbox.
+If you want to get started without the hassle of installing Python and an IDE, we provide a sandbox.
 The sandbox is based on  [code-server](https://github.com/cdr/code-server) and can be used inside your browser, and the interface itself is based on Visual Code.
 The sandbox is available via DockerHub ([here](https://hub.docker.com/r/dnaevolutions/jopt_py_example_server)).
 You have to host the sandbox in your Docker environment (Please provide at least 2-4Gb of Ram and 2 Cores).
 You can pull the sandbox from our DockerHub account (The Dockerfile for creating the sandbox is included in this repository).
-The latest version of our examples is cloned by default on launching the Docker container, and you can start testing JOpt-REST right away.
+The latest version of our examples is cloned by default on launching the Docker container, and you can start testing JOpt-PYthon-REST right away.

 ### Starting the sandbox and persist your changes